 CAs retain all Intellectual Property Rights in and to the Certificates and revocation information that they issue.
 DigiCert and Customers grant permission to reproduce and distribute Certificates on a nonexclusive royalty-free basis, provided that they are reproduced in full and that use of Certificates is subject to the Relying Party Agreement.
-DigiCert and Customers shall grant permission to use revocation information to perform Relying Party functions subject to the applicable Relying Party Agreements.
+DigiCert and Customers shall grant permission to use revocation information to perform Relying Party functions subject to the applicable Relying Party Agreement or any other applicable agreements.